kugendran-naidoo/QTopoQA/qtdaqa/new_dynamic_features/graph_builder2/README.md

 - Deregistered (retained for reference only; not auto-loaded): `edge/multi_scale_v24`, `edge/neo_v24`, `edge/legacy_plus_topo_pair` (moved to `modules/edge/deregistered`).

 Use `--list-modules --list-modules-format json|markdown` to see full parameter/default listings for every module.
+`--create-feature-config --include-alternates` now emits a `# dim:` comment next to aliases when a dimension hint is known (variant-aware); dynamic passthrough aliases suppress the hint.

 ---